conductor-is/quickbooks-desktop-api/README.md

 - **Any data type:** Query, create, or update any QuickBooks Desktop data type.
 - **Real-time**: Get real-time updates on your QuickBooks Desktop data.
 No queues, no polling.
 - **Modern API:** JSON-based REST API, replacing the old XML-based SOAP model.
-- **Typed Node.js client:** Fully typed library with autocomplete, inline docs, and type validation for endpoints, parameters, and responses.
+- **Typed client libraries:** Fully typed libraries in Node.js and Python with autocomplete, inline docs, and type validation for endpoints, parameters, and responses.
 - **Request handling:** Invisibly manages queues, timeouts, retries, and pagination.
 - **Multi-company support:** Connects to multiple QuickBooks Desktop company files.
 - **Validation:** Sanitizes and validates all inputs and outputs.